 How to Reheat Steamed Dumplings?

-For reheating steamed dumplings, you’ll be pretty much steaming them again.
-While steaming is the best way, this time it will be a little different than the first one.
+For reheating steamed or boiled dumplings, you’ll be pretty much steaming them again.
+While steaming is the best way, this time it will be a little different than the initial cooking.

 You can re-steam your dumplings in three ways: in a steamer, pot-boiling, and microwave.

 If you have a bamboo steamer, you’ve won in life.
 They’re convenient for making East Asian recipes, and yes, you can use them to reheat your steamed dumplings.

 You’ll need your bamboo steamer, a wok or skillet that is big enough to hold the steamer basket, parchment paper or cabbage leaves, and water.